israelali1424/SIE_Notes/chapter_11_customer_accounts_.md

  A complex trust does not necessarily distribute all of its earned income to its beneficiaries.
  A charitable trust is for individuals who want to leave part or all of their estate to charity.
 A revocable trust can be revoked (eliminated) at any time prior to death by the person who owns the assets (the trustor).

+A fee-based account would be
+appropriate for an investor who will place a large number of trades.
+An investor placing a small number of trades would likely have a commission based account.
+**Markdown and Markups

+Principal (dealer) transactions involve financial professionals and their firms performing transactions directly with their clients in return for markups and markdowns.
+When a purchase order is submitted by a client, the firm sells the security to the client from their own inventory at a "marked up" price.
+When a sale order is submitted by a client, the firm buys the security at a "marked down" price and places it into their inventory.

+Commissions are charged for agency (broker) transactions, while sales loads are assessed on mutual fund transactions.